Sha-diya/Deep-Learning/README.md

 # Deep Learning
-This repository will contain all the basic implementation of deplearning from the start of Perceptron.
+This repository will contain all the basic implementation of deep learning from the start of Perceptron.